 In 2010, the Wall Street Journal published an antagonizing post-Spitzer-gate editorial, and the ex-governor responded with a literary middle finger on Slate.com entitled “They Still Don’t Get It.”

 In the article, Spitzer mentioned Marsh & McLennan Companies — an insurance firm with whom his office had once worked out an $850-million settlement.
-In the opinion piece, Spitzer never mentioned Gilman and McNenney by name; though he did allude to “criminal conduct” by Marsh – their former employer.
+In the opinion piece, Spitzer never discussed Gilman and McNenney by name; though he did allude to “criminal conduct” by Marsh – their former employer.

 Is The Claim Of Online Defamation Valid?

-Spitzer doesn’t seem to be phased by the defamation claims, calling the lawsuit “entirely frivolous.”
+Spitzer doesn’t seem phased by the defamation claims, calling the lawsuit “entirely frivolous.”
 Slate is also named in the suit and their editor, David Plotz, agrees with the ex-governor.
 Plotz called the suit “baseless” and said he “looks forward to defending [Slate].”

 Online defamation is not relegated to the famous and infamous.
 “Cyber libel” has increased exponentially over the past half decade.
 If you’re currently dealing with an online libel situation, Kelly / Warner Law can help make it go away – quickly.
 Contact us today to figure out if you have a valid online defamation case.